German Haushaltsschulen: Women’s Education in the 1900’s

 Haushaltsschule 1900's

-Something else was taught, basically multitasking “Each dish has to be prepared, so that everything comes to the table at the same time” Women also cooked on several other stove burners.
+Something else was taught, which was basically multitasking.
+“Each dish has to be prepared, so that everything comes to the table at the same time.”
+Women also cooked on several other stove burners.

 Haushaltsschule 1900's, washing dishes